Category Archives: 1950 Films

 Told largely in narration form especially to explain the history of the story, we learn that Cinderella’s parents have both died, leaving her an orphan and living with her wicked stepmother, Lady Tremaine.

-Her stepsisters Drizella and Anastasia are jealous of Cinderella’s natural beauty and she is abused and berated regularly, forced to work as a servant in a rundown chateau- tending to the trio’s needs and demands.
+Her stepsisters Drizella and Anastasia are jealous of Cinderella’s natural beauty.
+She is abused and berated regularly, forced to work as a servant in a rundown chateau- tending to the trio’s needs and demands.

 Despite her unhappy life, Cinderella makes the most of it and befriends mice, birds, and many other animals she meets, singing and dancing merrily.

-Life chugs along for our heroine until one day the King of the royal palace decides to throw a lavish Ball for his son, the Prince, to finally find his soulmate and marry her.
+Life chugs along for our heroine until one day the King of the royal palace decides to throw a lavish Ball for his son, the Prince, to find his soulmate and marry her finally.
 The King requests that all eligible unmarried women attend.

 As Cinderella excitedly requests to go, Lady Tremaine cruelly grants her request, provided all of her work is done, having no intention of making things easy on her.